-The number of volunteers was based on a desire to gain adequate information on the primary endpoints while exposing as few volunteers as possible to study procedures.
-Based on the estimate of the within-volunteer SD from Study D4200C00012 of 0.077 for Cmax (inflated to 0.120, the upper 80% confidence limit, to adjust for small volunteer numbers), 10 evaluable volunteers would give 90% power of showing that the 90% CI for the ratio of vandetanib in the presence and absence of omeprazole lies between 0.8 and 1.25 for Cmax.
-However, regulatory guidelines suggest a minimum of 12 evaluable volunteers for adequate assessment of model assumptions.
-Consequently, a total of 16 volunteers will be randomized to Group 1 to allow for some nonevaluable volunteers.
+The number of volunteers was based on the desire to gain adequate information on the primary endpoints while exposing as few volunteers as possible to study procedures.

-Similarly, 16 volunteers will be randomized to Group 2 to give a 90% power of showing that the 90% CI for the ratio of vandetanib in the presence and absence of ranitidine lies between 0.8 and 1.20 for $C{max}$ , allowing for some nonevaluable volunteers.
-Thus a total of 32 volunteers will be randomized into the study.

-Note that the estimates have been based on $C{max}$ because the AUC data were not available.
-However, $C{max}$ is generally more variable than AUC; therefore, basing the calculations on $C{max}$ would give adequate power for AUC as well.
+A paper on a metformin drug-drug interaction study was used to estimate the within-subject SD (Kasichayanula S et al, 2011).
+Assuming a within-subject SD of 0.244, 12 evaluable volunteers would give 96% power of showing that the 90% CI for the ratio of metformin in the presence and absence of vandetanib lay between 0.67 and 1.50 for C{max} .
+This would give a 35% chance of the 90% CI being within (0.8, 1.25).
+The estimates were based on C{max} because C{max} is generally more variable than AUC, therefore, basing the calculations on C{max} would give adequate power for AUC as well.
+A total of 14 volunteers will be enrolled to allow for some nonevaluable volunteers.